This article about what South Korean students need to know about the UK was published by the Great British Mag content team on 2 August, 2019

 4) Your professors will make allowances

 If you are struggling with your course work, then talk to your professor.
 British professors care about the wellbeing of their students.
 Most will be happy to give you an extension so that you will have more time to finish your assignments.
 Tell your professor if you are struggling with illness or your mental health – they will help you to balance your workload.
+It will also be important for you to learn how UK universities work.

 5) British postgraduate students are quite young